tamnguyenvan/screenvivid/README.md

 ### Windows Installation

-1. Download the latest .exe installer from our official website.
+1. Grab the latest .exe installer from our Releases page.

-2. Right-click the downloaded file and select "Run as administrator".
+2. Run the file to install ScreenVivid.

-3. Follow the installation wizard:
-   - Choose installation directory
-   - Select start menu folder
-   - Choose additional tasks (create desktop shortcut, etc.)

-4. Click "Install" and wait for the process to complete.

-5. Launch ScreenVivid from the Start menu or desktop shortcut.
+3. Launch the program from your Start Menu or that new Desktop shortcut.

 ### MacOS Installation
 1. Install system dependecies if needed: